Persons at Risk

-Prevention: The risk for sexually transmitting hepatitis C is extremely low if blood is not involved, but the consistent use of condoms is recommended during sexual activity to reduce the risk of other sexually transmitted diseases, including HIV and hepatitis B virus.
+Although the risk for sexually transmitting hepatitis C is extremely low (unless exhange of bloody fluids is involved), the consistent use of condoms is recommended during sexual activity to reduce the risk of other sexually transmitted diseases, including HIV and hepatitis B virus.
 Individuals with known hepatitis C should be counseled to discuss the risk of hepatitis C transmission, which is low but not zero, with their sex partners.
 The CDC has recommended that HCV-infected persons who have one long-term steady sex partner do not need to alter their sexual practices.
 Nevertheless, long-term partners should be offered the option of receiving HCV counseling and undergoing HCV testing.
-For HCV-discordant couples attempting to maximize reduction of the risk of HCV transmission, using latex condoms and avoiding sexual practices that potentially result in bleeding should presumably further reduce the risk of sexual transmission.
+For HCV-discordant couples attempting to maximize reduction of the risk of HCV transmission, using latex condoms and avoiding sexual practices that potentially result in bleeding should presumably further reduce the risk of sexual HCV transmission.
 With growing evidence for sexual transmission of HCV among MSM engaging in higher risk sexual practices, it is particularly important to have an open conversation regarding sexual and drug-use practices to identify (1) HCV-negative persons at risk for HCV acquisition, and (2) HCV-infected persons who may engage in sexual practices that significantly increase the risk of HCV transmission to others.